Moorish viper: Description

-Reaches a maximum length of 180 cm.
+Daboia mauritanica reaches a maximum total length (tail included) of 1.8 m.

 Common names

-Moorish viper, Sahara rock viper, Atlas blunt-nosed viper, Atlas adder, mountain adder.
+Common names for Daboia mauritanica include Moorish viper, Sahara rock viper, Atlas blunt-nosed viper, Atlas adder, and mountain adder.

-Geographic range
+Geographic distribution

-Northwestern Africa: Morocco, Algeria and Tunisia.
+Daboia mauritanica is found in northwestern Africa: Morocco, Algeria and Tunisia.
 The type locality is "Algiers", according to Gray (1842), "Algeria" according to Schwarz (1936).
-Limited to the coastal regions of Algeria.
-Coastal records from Tunisia may refer to M. deserti.
+It is limited to the coastal regions of Algeria.
+Coastal records from Tunisia may refer to Macrovipera deserti.

 Conservation status

-This species is classified as Near Threatened (NT) according to the IUCN Red List of Threatened Species (v3.1, 2001).
+Daboia mauritanica is classified as Near Threatened (NT) according to the IUCN Red List of Threatened Species (v3.1, 2001).
 Classified as such because this species is likely in significant decline (but at a rate of less than 30% over ten years) due to persecution, accidental mortality and over-harvesting, therefore making it close to qualifying for Vulnerable.
 The population trend is down.
 Year assessed: 2005.

 Taxonomy

-Based on molecular evidence, Lenk et al. (2001) suggested that this species, along with M. deserti, should rather be included in the genus Daboia.
+Based on molecular evidence, Lenk et al. (2001) suggested that this species, along with Macrovipera deserti, should rather be included in the genus Daboia.